New York State Route 878: Northern segment

 The 3.73 mi northwest section in Queens is mostly built to freeway standards, except for a traffic light at the eastern end of the highway.
 It lies along the north edge of JFK Airport, just south of the Belt Parkway and Conduit Avenue (NY 27).
 Officially NY 878 starts at the interchange between the Belt Parkway, Conduit Avenue (NY 27) and Cross Bay Boulevard, and it stretches east to the intersection of Rockaway and Farmers Boulevards.
 The eastbound freeway does begin in the median of Conduit Avenue just west of Cross Bay Boulevard, but it carries NY 27 until the highways split at a point between the IND Rockaway Line underpass and Lefferts Boulevard.
 The separate NY 878 begins at that split, but the route only carries eastbound one-way traffic until it reaches the junction with I-678 (Van Wyck Expressway).
 There it becomes a two-way freeway.
-NY 878 continues east past the JFK Expressway, and the freeway ends at a traffic light at North Hangar Road.
+NY 878 continues east past the JFK Expressway, and becomes an expressway at a traffic light at North Hangar Road.
 NY 878 ends soon after at Rockaway Boulevard and Farmers Boulevard.

+Interstate 878

 The 0.70 mi stretch from I-678 (Van Wyck Expressway) east to the JFK Expressway is designated but not signed as I-878 by the Federal Highway Administration.
 This makes I-878 the shortest three-digit Interstate Route and the shortest Interstate Highway in the Interstate Highway System.
 This section of NY 878 only has route designations for the eastbound lanes.
 The New York State Department of Transportation (NYSDOT) designates I-878 as the stretch of NY 878 from the Van Wyck Expressway east to the 150th Street underpass.
 The entire segment, including the unsigned I-878, is maintained by the NYSDOT.

 Rockaway Boulevard in Queens, as well as Rockaway Turnpike in Nassau County, connect the two halves of NY 878.
 From the end of NY 878 to near Guy R. Brewer Boulevard, the road is maintained by the New York City Department of Transportation (NYCDOT).
 From Guy R. Brewer Boulevard to just before the city line, the road is designated as the unsigned state reference route NY 909G.
 The last 0.07 mi before the city border are city-maintained.
 The part of Rockaway Turnpike that connects to NY 878 is maintained by Nassau County.